CourtneyMiddaugh/DataPipeline/README.md

 # DataPipeline

-Need to install pscyopg, pandas, numpy.
+Need to install pscyopg, pandas, numpy, matplotlib, seaborn.

 Need to create a credentials file.